dmarx/ai-themed-card-game/README.md

 * nodes in same region can be "racked" together into clusters
 * clusters must be comprised of nodes in the same region and generation

+players could be confined to per-player regions, i.e. which would set an upper-bound on how much compute they could accumulate. this wouldn't actually need to be a board-bound mechanic, we could just set a limit to compute accumulation. or maybe that could be a "regulation" a player could "publish". that's an idea... what could be other "regulations" or "legislation"? i guess those could be global event cards.

 ## 3. **Data** ("tokens")